martynalukaszewicz/Lukaszewicz-et-al-2026/README.md

 Set paths in `prepare_data_for_similarity_analysis.R` and run it to generate `data.tsv` and `metadata.tsv` per pipeline.
 If starting from the Zenodo deposit, this step is already done — download the processed files directly.

+Optionally, run `summarize_hic_metadata.R` using the `data.tsv` and `metadata.tsv` files as input to produce comprehensive summary tables at both the bin level and the contig level, including per-bin contig statistics, cross-pipeline comparisons, and contig length stratification by completeness.

 ### Step 2 — Calculate dissimilarities

 Set `dir_Similarity_Routput` and `dir_out` in `DistancebyLength.R`.
 Run twice: